thosgood/this-weeks-finds/markdown/151-200/week189.md

 would sometimes throw the beam out of alignment, thanks to their *gravitational pull*.

-The first \"science run\" was scheduled for June 29th, 2002.
+The first "science run" was scheduled for June 29th, 2002.
 This means that both the Hanford and Livingston facilities would run simultaneously and actually collect data for the purposes of doing science - still rather crude data, but good enough to put new upper bounds on the strength of the gravitational waves that are out there.
 By this time, the Livingston detector was able to notice changes in distance of one part in 10^20^.
-I assume the Hanford one was similar\....
+I assume the Hanford one was similar....

 Unfortunately, on June 28th, one day before the scheduled run, there was a magnitude 7.2 earthquake on the border of China and Russia!